Running Reports on Behalf of Named User(s)

 - a separate Salesforce Outbound Message record for the Regional Manager and each Account Executive

-The Workflow Rule monitors the Conga Courier Schedule for a condition triggered by its scheduled execution (Workflow Trigger).
+The Conga Trigger Rule monitors the Conga Courier Schedule for a condition triggered by its scheduled execution (Conga Trigger Trigger).
 When this condition is detected, the Workflow Rule triggers each of the Outbound Messages.

 The Outbound Messages provide Conga Courier with the information needed for its generation of the report on behalf of each of the five individuals.
 The resulting reports are delivered via email.